wpup/features/readme.md

 } );
 ```

-Not HTML is allowed since the description is escaped.
+No HTML is allowed since the description is escaped.

 Add custom labels to admin instead of feature keys: